 If you invite your friends or family to start using Acorns, you will receive a $5 bonus for each person who signs up through your unique referral code.
 Your friend also gets $5 to start investing.

-Acorns Spend is an online checking account that’s optional with all Acorns Personal and Family accounts.
+Acorns Checking is an online checking account that’s optional with all Acorns Personal and Family accounts.
 There are no fees, and you can access over 55,000 fee-free ATMs nationwide.
-Spend is FDIC-insured, and you can do direct deposit, mobile check deposit, and check ending all from the Acorns App.
+Checking is FDIC-insured, and you can do direct deposit, mobile check deposit, and check ending all from the Acorns App.

 SoFi vs. Acorns: Who are they best for?